Effect-TS/opentelemetry/docs/modules/index.ts.md

 ## From "@effect/opentelemetry/Resource"

-Re-exports all named exports from the "@effect/opentelemetry/Resource" module as "Resource".
+Re-exports all named exports from the "@effect/opentelemetry/Resource" module as `Resource`.

 **Signature**